zl4yy/micropython/README.md

   core library.
 - mpy-cross/ -- the MicroPython cross-compiler which is used to turn scripts into precompiled bytecode.
+- ports/lm4f -- a version intending to have a relatively complete feature set
+- ports/lm4f-minimal -- a version including minimal functionality (UART, REPL and LEDs)
 - ports/unix/ -- a version of MicroPython that runs on Unix.
 - ports/stm32/ -- a version of MicroPython that runs on the PyBoard and similar STM32 boards (using ST's Cube HAL drivers).